 Healing Through Words, LLC

 Ronnie's early academic challenges ignited a passion within him to pursue social justice and to work with the youth.
-He has spent over eight years in the mental health and academic counseling fields and currently works as an outpatient therapist at the Middle Peninsula-Northern Neck Community Services Board (MP-NNCSB).
+He has spent over eight years in the mental health and academic counseling fields and currently works as an outpatient therapist at a community services board in Virginia.
 Ronnie is an active member of the Richmond Association of Black Social Workers (RABSW).
 He founded Creative Medicine: Healing Through Words, an expressive writing program for offenders.
 He implemented the program at the Northern Neck Regional Jail in Warsaw, Virginia for six months before expanding the program into an LLC.
 The company's mission is to improve participants' social, emotional, and physical health through therapeutic writing and dialogue.

 Ronnie Sidney, II, Licensed Clinical Social Worker (LCSW), is a father, therapist, author, app developer, professional speaker and entrepreneur.
 He received a Master of Social Work from Virginia Commonwealth University in 2014.
 Ronnie was raised in Tappahannock, Virginia, and attended Essex County Public Schools (ECPS).
 While attending ECPS, he spent several years in Special Education after being diagnosed with a learning disability.
 The stigmatization of special education created a lack of interest in school.
 Nevertheless, he graduated from Essex High School in 2001, but with a 1.8 GPA.
 With limited options regarding four-year colleges, he decided to enroll in J. Sargeant Reynolds Community College in Richmond, Virginia.
 The following year, he transferred to Old Dominion University, where he received a Bachelor of Science degree in Human Services in 2006.